Kalmovic/Udacity/Realtor/README.md

     - To install Werkzeug 0.14.1 use this command: `pip install Werkzeug`.
     - To install WTForms 2.2.1 use this command: `pip install WTForms`.

-You can use Vagrant instead, "Vagrant provides easy to configure, reproducible, and portable work environments built on top of industry-standard technology and controlled by a single consistent workflow to help maximize the productivity and flexibility of you and your team."
+You can also use Vagrant, a VM that comes with lots of dependencies.

 - Vagrant
     - First, download vagrant [here](https://www.vagrantup.com/downloads.html).
 Download the file that best fit for you.